-NOTE: If your copper table top patina was achieved through a chemical process as in the Dark Brown finishes, you need to pay careful attention to acid spills.
+NOTE: If your copper table top patina was achieved through a chemical process as in the Dark Brown or Boutique finishes, you need to pay careful attention to acid spills.
 You have about 10 minutes to remove the spill on a well waxed table top.
 The chemically treated surfaces will not oxidize back to the chemically treated patina though it will darken.
 There are products available that will darken the stained area.
 Call the office for information.

 Copper is a soft metal and sharp utensils can scratch and gouge the surface.
 If your copper furniture becomes scratched, the best thing to do is - nothing!
 As with stains, leave the affected area alone and let it be exposed to the air until the copper begins to regain its original.
 The amount of time required for this process varies, but it is typically on the order of a few weeks.
 Once the affected area has healed itself and the original color tones have recovered, the copper should be sealed again with paste wax to preserve and protect the finish.
 Though the scratch will not technically be removed, it will not be visible once it turns back to the original color.

 Do not set down hot pans without using a trivet or place mat and use coasters for all of your iced, drinking glasses.
 Our finish process will cause anything spilled on the tabletop finish to "bead up" just as on the finish of a brand new car.
 But water left for extended periods of time could cause spotting.

 Do not allow your copper table to be exposed to direct sunlight for long periods of time!
 Direct sunlight can fade framed pictures, the finish on wood tables, and draperies; the same can be said for your new copper top table.